larammerce/docs/8.x/getting-started/contributing.md

 #### Team rules:

-***1.*** Our sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end user stories at the end to run 30% sprint, **team members have to tell a series of user stories every weekend.**
+***1.*** Team Larammerce sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end user stories at the end to run 30% sprint, **team members have to tell a series of user stories every weekend.**

 ***2.*** Currently Larammerce have an average of **8 points** for the user story to be done.